Owner: (sending the default Facebook auto response) Hi, Urban! Please let us know how we can help you.

 - Pleasure in the future – people want to invest now to later reap the rewards

-Circling back to the: “Sorry about that Urban, it is an automatic message that is sent, will try to avoid it in the future“
+Circling back to the: “Sorry about that Urban, it is an automatic message, will try to avoid it in the future“

 Use the Facebook Send Message button to Supercharge your Customer Acquisition and Facebook Ads ROI

-I did a simple simple scientific test.
-I clicked on the Send Message button on the first 100 different Facebook adverts that showed up in my news feed.
+I did a simple test.
+I clicked the Send Message button on 100 different Facebook adverts I saw in my news feed.

-What is the base level customer experience test?
+What was the test?
 Simple – Does an advertiser give instant replies and auto answers?

-Every one of those 100 failed the simple base level customer experience test.
+Every one of those 100 failed the simple test.
+Right.
+100 failed.
+Ever reply was:

 …“Hi, Urban!
 Please let us know how we can help you”